jcobo88/microsoft-365-entra-intune-lab/README.md

 ![Blocked sign-in diagnosed](screenshots/50-entra-helpdesk-blocked-signin-diagnosed.png)

-This demonstrated why Entra sign-in logs are more useful than relying only on the end-user error message.
+This demonstrated why Entra sign-in logs provide more useful diagnostic information than relying only on the end-user error message.

----

 ## Account Recovery